rbind/njtierney.com/content/resources.md

 For interactive visualisation of spatial data, I really like RStudio's [leaflet](https://rstudio.github.io/leaflet/), which is a port of the excellent [JavaScript leaflet library](http://leafletjs.com/) is my go to place.

 [ggmap](https://cran.r-project.org/web/packages/ggmap), is also great, as it produces static maps.

+# git

+For a nice overview, check out [these slides](http://slides.com/michaelfreeman/git-collaboration#/1).

 # STATA Related Resources